Sports, Musculoskeletal, Orthopaedics

-They may be found in a GP surgery, private clinic, hospital and in the community and are sometimes the first health professional you will see for an ailment.
-Through highly skilled history taking, examination and assessment they can help determine the cause of your problem and the most suitable way to treat and rehabilitate you in line with current evidence.
+They may be found in a GP surgery, private clinic, hospital, and in the community and are sometimes the first health professional you will see for an ailment.
+Through highly skilled history taking, examination, and assessment they can help determine the cause of your problem and the most suitable way to treat and rehabilitate you in line with current evidence.

-Stuart Mailer is highly skilled in treating all your MSK ailments but has specialities in the Knee, Foot & Ankle and Shoulder.
+Stuart Mailer is highly skilled in treating all your MSK ailments but has specialties in the Knee, Foot & Ankle and Shoulder.
 He has been the clinical lead in many clinics teaching staff in MSK ailment thus is well versed in your back pain to your elbow discomfort

 Sports and Exercise Physiotherapists are involved in the prevention and management of injuries resulting from sport and exercise participation at all ages and at all levels of ability.
 These specialized physiotherapists provide evidence-based advice on safe participation in sport and exercise.
 Furthermore, they promote a healthy balanced lifestyle to aid individuals in maintaining and improving their quality of life.
 Sports and Exercise Physiotherapists play a huge role in helping athletes of all ages and all levels of ability to enhance their performance